Minnesota WWII vet walking 100 miles for his 100th birthday

 Is it any wonder Clarks Grove’s energizer Nelson took an interest in England's Capt.
 Tom Moore?

-Moore, also a veteran who was approaching his 100th birthday, committed to walking 100 miles in his garden.
+Moore, also a veteran who was approaching his 100th birthday, committed to walking 100 laps in his garden.
 As pledges poured in, Moore raised more than $30 million for Britain's healthcare system.

 Michelle Kelm, Mickey’s daughter, showed her dad an online video of Moore.
 “And dad says, ‘Well, he's using a walker.’
 And he said, ‘I'm pretty sure I can walk 100 miles without a walker.’
 And I'm like, ‘Let's do this,’” Kelm says.